AbrarAlzubaidi/learnPHP/notes/arrays.md

 - you can access a value inside any indexed array by it's index.
-- you can print all values inside any indexed array by loops (especially for and foreach loops)
+- you can print all values inside any indexed array by loops (especially for and foreach loops), or by using `print_r() function`

 **notes**

-- in associative array key datatype:
+- in associative array key datatypes (if it is):
 1. string is string:
     - `'abrar => 'a',` // abrar => a
-2. integer in integer:
+2. integer is integer:
     - `10 => 'a' ` // 10 => a
     - `'10' => 'a'` // 10 => a
 3. float is integer:
     - `10.5 => 'a'` // 10 => a
     - `10.1 => 'a'` // 10 => a
+    - `10.9 => 'a'` // 10 => a
 4. boolean is integer:
     - `true => 'a'` // 1 => a
     - `false => 'a'` // 0 => a
 5. null is nothing:
     - `null => 'a'` //  => a
-6. key cant be array or object.
+6. key cant be array or object. otherwise value can be.
 7. key is unique, but value is not unique

-*conclusion: key is dealing with data datatypes as either integer or string*
+*conclusion: key is dealing with its datatypes as either integer or string*

 ## array's function (most popular):
 1. search functions:

-a) in_array(Needle, Haystack, Type);
+a) **in_array(Needle, Haystack, Type);**

 which:
 - Needle: the value that you want to search about. (exist or not)
 - Haystack: is the array that you want to search useing it.
 - Type: if the search will be identical or not.Ex: 10 !== '10'  (by default its value is false)
+- it will return 1 if it is Exist, otherwise NOTHING. so we can use it with if condition to check if a certain value is there or not.

 Ex:
 ```